fogus/spiel/pyramidenspiel/pungo/README.markdown

  3. A small pyramid on top of a large
  4. A medium pyramid on top of a small

-One player is assigned a row of three cells to be their "home row" while the other player gets the row on the opposite end.
+One player is assigned a row of three cells to be their *home row* while the other player gets the row on the opposite end.
 Once setup, the game can begin.

 Goal
 ====